 - 090000.1 Provide minimum smoke and flame spread ratings for interior finish materials as required by code. - 090000.2 Contractors shall use reputable vendors/subs that have previous experience working on campus. - 090000.3 A/E shall submit all technical data as required for finish certification to the building department for final plan approval. - 090000.4 Finish Boards: A/E shall provide "presentation" boards to include labeled/coded samples of all major finish materials mounted on 24" x 36" black gatorboard.
 Sample codes to coincide with finish legend mounted to back of board and contract documents. - 090000.5 Finish Binder: A/E shall provide labeled/coded samples of all finish materials along with the Bid Set submittal.
 Sample codes to coincide with finish legend.
 Samples and legend shall be bound in a hard cover, high quality, three-ring binder.
 The binder shall include a transparent vinyl sleeve on the front cover and the binder spine to protect labeling.
 The binder shall be labeled on the front as well as the spine with the A/E name, project name, CSU project number, and "Finish Specifications".
 Finish samples to be mounted on 8-1/2" x 11" cardstock and protected within plastic sleeves.
 Product specifications (manufacturer, model #, color, size, etc.) must be included.
 A/E shall provide updates as necessary so that the binder is accurate and complete with as-built information upon Record Drawing submittal. - 090000.6 Finish Legend: All product information required for ordering (manufacturer, model #, color, size, etc.) MUST be included in the Finish Legend on the drawings.
 "TBD" or "refer to Specifications" notes are not permitted. - 090000.7 Transition flooring materials at expansion joint, not doorway, to avoid conditions such as these:

 09 22 00 METAL FRAMING SYSTEMS

-- 092200.1 Patented ceiling systems which are required for the support of plaster or gypsum board ceilings should be specified in separate sections and noted on details. - 092200.2 All framing shall be at a maximum of 16 inches on center minimum, 22 gauge metal studs.
+092200.1 Patented ceiling systems which are required for the support of plaster or gypsum board ceilings should be specified in separate sections and noted on details.